redhat-developer/service-binding-operator/examples/nodejs_postgresql/README.md

 There are 2 parts in the request:

-* `applicationSelector` - used to search for the application based on the resourceRef that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment`.
+* `application` - used to search for the application based on the resourceRef that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment`.
-* `backingServiceSelector` - used to find the backing service - our operator-backed DB instance called `db-demo`.
+* `services` - used to find the backing service - our operator-backed DB instance called `db-demo`.

 That causes the application to be re-deployed.

 Once the new version is up, go to the application's route to check the UI.
 In the header you can see `(DB: db-demo)` which indicates that the application is connected to a DB and its name is `db-demo`.
 Now you can try the UI again but now it works!

-When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:
+When the `ServiceBinding` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:

 ``` yaml
 spec: